abnaki/albiruni/README.md

 # Albiruni

 Windows desktop software to map large sets of GPS data, such as tracks and waypoints, in an efficient summarized style, rarely found in other open source software.
+Painting the map with subtle-colored polygons rather than solid lines and icons, the map and essential facts remain readable as scale is zoomed.

 Named after the medieval Persian scientist [Abū Rayḥān Muḥammad ibn Aḥmad Al-Bīrūnī](https://en.wikipedia.org/wiki/Al-Biruni).
 Almost 1000 years ago, he accurately measured the Earth and tabulated coordinates of hundreds of locations.